eliashaeussler/typo3-solver/Documentation/Index.rst

 ----

 An extension for TYPO3 CMS to solve exceptions with :abbr:`AI (Artificial Intelligence)` generated solutions.
-It uses the `OpenAI PHP client <https://github.com/openai-php/client>`__ to send a prompt to a configured model and uses the responded completion as solution.
+It sends a prompt to a configured AI model and uses the responded completion as solution.
 Several completion attributes (model, tokens, temperature, number of completions) are configurable.
 It also provides a console command to solve problems from command line.